bridgestoprosperity/fika-collect/README.md

 npx react-native build-ios --mode=Release
 ```

 Android outputs may be found in `android/app/build/outputs/apk/release`.
+To reduce the size of binaries, per-CPU binaries are built as separate APKs.
 All APKs should be sent to Google Play store.

 ## To do

 - [x] check size of binary
-  - Seems in the ballpack of 15-20 MB for Android builds, which is larger than flutter but seems acceptable
+  - Seems in the ballpark of 15-20 MB for Android builds, which is larger than flutter but seems acceptable
 - [x] write lambda to generate pre-signed S3 URLs
 - [ ] configure S3 bucket
 - [ ] deploy lambda to AWS